Nuclear power in Taiwan: Post-Fukushima

 Following the Fukushima nuclear accident in Japan, nuclear energy emerged as a contentious issue.
 In March 2011, around 2,000 anti-nuclear protesters demonstrated in Taiwan for an immediate halt to the construction of the island's fourth nuclear power plant.
 The protesters also opposed plans to extend the lifespan of three existing nuclear plants.

 On the eve of World Environment Day in June 2011, environmental groups demonstrated against Taiwan's nuclear power policy.
 The Taiwan Environmental Protection Union, together with 13 environmental groups and legislators, gathered in Taipei with banners that read: "I love Taiwan, not nuclear disasters".
 They protested against the nation's three operating nuclear power plants and the construction of a fourth plant.
 They also called for "all nuclear power plants to be thoroughly re-evaluated and shut down immediately if they fail to pass safety inspections".

 According to Wang To-far, economics professor at National Taipei University, "if a level-seven nuclear crisis were to happen in Taiwan, it would destroy the nation".
 George Hsu, a professor of applied economics at National Chung Hsing University in central Taiwan, said nuclear power plants in quake-prone areas need to be redesigned to make them more resistant, an investment that would reduce their original cost advantage.

 The retirement of existing nuclear reactors was a significant issue in the 2012 presidential election.
 The 2016 election was won by the Democratic Progressive Party with a platform that included becoming a nuclear-free society within nine years.
 A referendum in 2018 voted to retain nuclear power in Taiwan, however in January 2019 the government stated that there would be no life-extensions for existing plants or restarts to building nuclear power plants.

 On 19 May 2025, the only remaining active nuclear reactor, unit 2 of Maanshan Nuclear Power Plant, was disconnected from the grid and shutdown on the expiry of its 40-year operating licence.
-It will be decommissioned.
+It was decommissioned.

+A majority of voters in the 2025 Taiwanese referendum supported restarting operations at Maanshan.
+However, the result was not binding due to limited turnout.
+In March 2026, the Taiwan Power Company began researching options to restart Kuosheng and Maanshan.
+In August 2026, the Nuclear Safety Commission stated that Maanshan had met technical review requirements and would be approved to restart operations.